railsuser2014/openobject-doc-book-en/source/bi/architecture/architecture.rst

 The OpenOffice plugin
 ---------------------

-Similar to Palo but all operation of contruction and manipulation of cubes remains in Tiny ERP to limit development on OOo.
+Similar to Palo but all operation of contruction and manipulation of cubes remains in Open  ERP to limit development on OOo.
 The development on OOo just contains functions to:

 * Insert new data (based on selection of dimensions and filters)